sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 Go to the Applications Page
 --------------------

+- Click on the Import button
+- Choose the zip file from your computer to Import
+- Select the name of project which you would like to import from the zip file.
+Fire would display all the available Applications in your zip file.

  .. figure:: ../../_assets/tutorials/dataset/67-2.png
      :alt: tutorials
      :align: center
      :width: 60%

-- Click on the Import button
-- Choose the zip file from your computer to import
-- Select the name of project which you would like to import from the zip file

 There are two options when importing Applications: